-- 8.1 To protect investors, the markets on which investments of the Funds are dealt in or traded on should be of an adequate quality ("eligible") at the time of acquisition of the investment and until it is sold. - 8.2 Where a market ceases to be eligible, investments on that market cease to be approved securities.
-The 10% restriction in paragraph 7.1.5 above on investing in non-approved securities applies and exceeding this limit because a market ceases to be eligible will generally be regarded as a breach beyond the control of the Manager. - 8.3 A market is eligible for the purposes of the rules if it is: - 8.3.1 a regulated market as defined in the FCA Handbook; or - 8.3.2 a market in an EEA State which is regulated, operates regularly and is open to the public. - 8.4 A market not falling within paragraph 8.3 of this Appendix is eligible for the purposes of COLL 5 if: - 8.4.1 the Manager, after consultation with and notification to the Trustee, decides that market is appropriate for investment of, or dealing in, the scheme property; - 8.4.2 the market is included in a list in the Prospectus; and - 8.4.3 the Trustee has taken reasonable care to determine that: - 8.4.3.1 adequate custody arrangements can be provided for the investments dealt in on that market; and - 8.4.3.2 all reasonable steps have been taken by the Manager in deciding whether that market is eligible. - 8.5 In paragraph 8.4.1, a market must not be considered appropriate unless it is regulated, operates regularly, recognised as a market or exchange or as a self-regulating organisation by an overseas regulator, is open to the public, is adequately liquid and has adequate arrangements for unimpeded transmission of income and capital to or for the order of investors.
+- 8.1.
+To protect investors, the markets on which investments of the Fund are dealt in or traded on should be of an adequate quality ("eligible") at the time of acquisition of the investment and until it is sold. - 8.2.
+Where a market ceases to be eligible, investments on that market cease to be approved securities.
+The 10% restriction in paragraph 7.1.5 above on investing in non approved securities applies and exceeding this limit because a market ceases to be eligible will generally be regarded as a breach beyond the control of the Manager.

+- 8.3.
+The ability to hold up to 10% of the scheme property in ineligible assets under COLL 5.28R (4) is subject to the following limitation: for a qualifying money market fund, the 10% restriction is limited to high quality money market instruments with a maturity or residual maturity of not more than 397 days, or regular yield adjustments consistent with such a maturity, and with a weighted average maturity of no more than 60 days. - 8.4.
+A market is eligible for the purposes of the rules if it is: - 8.4.1. a regulated market as defined in the FCA Handbook; or - 8.4.2. a market in the United Kingdom or an EEA State which is regulated, operates regularly and is open to the public. - 8.5.
+A market not falling within paragraph 8.3 of this Appendix is eligible for the purposes of COLL 5 if: - 8.5.1. the Manager, after consultation with and notification to the Trustee, decides that market is appropriate for investment of, or dealing in, the scheme property; - 8.5.2. the market is included in a list in the Prospectus; and - 8.5.3. the Trustee has taken reasonable care to determine that: - 8.5.3.1. adequate custody arrangements can be provided for the investments dealt in on that market; and - 8.5.3.2. all reasonable steps have been taken by the Manager in deciding whether that market is eligible. - 8.6.
+In paragraph 8.4.1, a market must not be considered appropriate unless it is regulated, operates regularly, is recognised as a market or exchange or as a self-regulating organisation by an overseas regulator, is open to the public, is adequately liquid and has adequate arrangements for unimpeded transmission of income and capital to or for the order of investors.